cvxgrp/cvxcla/README.md

 * Use modern and immutable dataclasses throughout.
 * Use GitHub Actions to run tests, create documentation and deploy to PyPI.

-Note that for this project we have not addressed the more fundamental bottlenecks of the original implementation.
-We use this code as a baseline to compute frontiers for our tests in a forthcoming more radical implementation of the algorithm.
+The code is not part of the published package though.
+It is only used for testing purposes.
+We recommend it for educational purposes only.

+### Markowitz et al

+In [Avoiding the Downside: A Practical Review of the Critical Line Algorithm for Mean-Semivariance Portfolio Optimizatio](https://www.hudsonbaycapital.com/documents/FG/hudsonbay/research/599440_paper.pdf)
+Markowitz...

 ## Poetry